psas/pintle-injector/README.md

 >Figure 1: Cross section of 2.2 kN engine.
 Fuel flow path shown in red, LOX flow path shown in green.

 <img src="./Pintle Injector Design Documentation/Images/pintle_dimensions(1).PNG" align="center" width="500"/>

 > Figure 2: cross section view of genaric pintle V1 & V2 geometry.

 The choice to use this style of injector was finalized by the 2015-2016 capstone team who designed the 2.2kN engine.
 The use of a pintle type injector is not specifically required for this size of engine.
 That stated, the initial 2.2kN engine was designed specifically to work with a pintle type injector, which locked a number of the design parameters which may have otherwise been available.
 The most noteworthy restrictions imposed are that the injector can only be LOX centered, and has a maximum envelope for the outer diameter of the annular gap.

+# Theory and Design

+An instructional document was created while developing the injector for our first engine that attempts to distill the fundamental theory, design parameters, and the lessons learned from this project.

+# V Series Injector

+The first pintle injector design developed is the V series.